-In the copy data wizard, we copied LEGO data from the Rebrickable website into our Azure Data Lake Storage.
+In the copy data tool, we copied LEGO data from the Rebrickable website into our Azure Data Lake Storage.
 Now, we want to load data from Azure Data Lake Storage, add a new column, then load data into the Azure SQL Database we configured in the previous post.

 From the Author page, create a new data flow: